oktadev/okta-blog/_source/_posts/2021-04-19-spring-cloud-sleuth.md

 2021-02-21 10:19:20:587 [armeria-boss-http-*:9411] INFO Server - Serving HTTP at /0:0:0:0:0:0:0:0%0:9411 - http://127.0.0.1:9411/
 ```

-There's nothing to see yet, but you can open the Zipkin dashboard in a browser: [http://localhost:9411](http://localhost:9411)
+There's nothing to see yet, but you can open the Zipkin dashboard in a browser: `http://localhost:9411`.

+{% img blog/spring-cloud-sleuth/zipkin-dashboard.png alt:"Zipkin dashboard" width:"715" %}{: .center-image }

 ## Launch The App Instances

 Now you're ready to launch the instances of your app.
-You need to run the following commands in two separate bash shells.
+You need to run the following commands in two separate shells.
 Notice that you're using the environment variables to pass the application name and port to the Spring Boot app.

 Service A:
 ```bash